-In consideration for being accepted as a contestant in The Great Alaska Talent Competition, I, a contestant and/or a parent/guardian of the minor contestant, individually named below, do hereby release The Hard Rock Cafe, Miss Alaska Scholarship Foundation, Inc., Laura Model and Talent Agency, Greater Anchorage, Inc., Fur Rendezvous, The Alaska Center for the Performing Arts, the Great Alaskan Talent Competition, and their directors, staff, sponsors, employees, judges and volunteers from any and all claims for damages directly or indirectly resulting from contestant participating in the competition including, but not limited to, any personal injury or death resulting from any participation in any talent competition related activities and for any claims of misrepresentation or breach of contract.
+In consideration for being accepted as a contestant in The Great Alaska Talent Competition, I, a contestant and/or a parent/guardian of the minor contestant, individually named below, do hereby release The Hard Rock Cafe, Miss Alaska Scholarship Foundation, Inc., Greater Anchorage, Inc., Fur Rendezvous, The Alaska Center for the Performing Arts, the Great Alaskan Talent Competition, and their directors, staff, sponsors, employees, judges and volunteers from any and all claims for damages directly or indirectly resulting from contestant participating in the competition including, but not limited to, any personal injury or death resulting from any participation in any talent competition related activities and for any claims of misrepresentation or breach of contract.
 I hereby acknowledge that I have received and read the rules of the competition and enter the competition willing to comply with the rules.

 I HEREBY CONSENT to the use, publication and display, by or on behalf of The Great Alaska Talent Competition (GATC), any photograph, video or digital image and any reproduction thereof in which I may be portrayed or identified.
 It is understood that GATC may use, publish, broadcast and display such photographs, videos, digital images or reproductions thereof, in whole or in part, for any business purpose in their sole discretion, including media coverage of GATC programs and activities.
 I waive all claims for any compensation for such use.